How to file a claim for division of property after divorce. How to apply for division of joint property after divorce

 3. List of property for division.
 The assessment can be determined independently by the plaintiff, by agreement of the parties, or reflected in an expert opinion.

-4. Grounds for in the specified proportions.
-Written justification: receipts, receipts, agreements with a creditor, etc.
+4. Reasons for in the specified shares.
+Written justification: receipts, receipts, agreements with the creditor, etc.

-5. Evidence that the claim was sent to the defendant or a copy of the application.
-Copies of documents supporting the claim.
-The originals are provided for verification at the hearing.
+5. Evidence of sending the claim to the defendant or a copy of the statement.
+Copies of documents in support of the claim.
+The originals are provided for verification at the court hearing.

-6. The date of filing of the claim and the signature of the claimant.
-When submitting an application by a representative, it is necessary to attach the original power of attorney to conduct business in court.
+6. Date of filing the claim and signature of the plaintiff.
+When submitting an application, a representative must attach the original power of attorney to conduct the case in court.

-A receipt confirming the payment of the state duty is attached to the claim.
+A receipt for payment of the state fee is attached to the claim.
 Without this document, the court will leave the application without consideration.

 • Marriage certificate;

-• a document on the dissolution of the family union - a court decision or a certificate of the registry office;
+• document on dissolution of the family union - a court decision or a registry office certificate;

 • if available, an agreement on the distribution of shares or property in joint ownership;

-• a marriage contract, if the document was signed by the parties before going to court;
+• marriage contract, if the document was signed by the parties before going to court;

-• contracts of sale, certificates of inheritance, certificates from bank accounts to justify the personal ownership of each spouse for individual items.
+• purchase and sale agreements, certificates of inheritance, certificates from bank accounts to substantiate the personal ownership of each spouse of individual items.

-The claim is filed with the district court of general jurisdiction at the location of the defendant (Article 28 of the Code of Civil Procedure of the Russian Federation).
+The claim is filed in the district court of general jurisdiction at the location of the defendant (Article 28 of the Code of Civil Procedure of the Russian Federation).
 In exceptional cases:

-1. If the defendant is constantly abroad or his address is not known, - at his former address or the location of property, including real estate (clause 1, article 29 of the Code of Civil Procedure of the Russian Federation).
+1. If the defendant is constantly abroad or his address is not known, - at his previous address or location of property, including real estate (Clause 1 of Article 29 of the Code of Civil Procedure of the Russian Federation).

-2. When a minor child lives with the plaintiff or travel to another region is difficult for the initiator of the process, - at the place of residence of the applicant (clause 4, article 29 of the Code of Civil Procedure of the Russian Federation).
+2. When a minor child lives with the plaintiff or travel to another region is difficult for the initiator of the process, - at the applicant’s place of residence (clause 4 of Article 29 of the Code of Civil Procedure of the Russian Federation).

-The application is printed in triplicate.
+The application is printed in three copies.
 One for the defendant, the second for the court, the third remains with the plaintiff.

-A copy of the document for the defendant or a receipt for postage is attached to the claim.
+A copy of the document for the defendant or a receipt for mailing is attached to the claim.
 An application is submitted to the court:

 • personally to the office, in this case a mark with the date of acceptance is placed on the plaintiff’s copy;

-• through the branches of the Russian Post by a valuable letter with an inventory and notification.
+• through Russian Post offices by a valuable letter with an inventory and notification.

 When accepting the application, the court issues a ruling indicating the date of the preliminary hearing.
-If the requirements of the law are not met when drawing up the claim, then the application may remain:
+If the requirements of the law are not met when drawing up a claim, the application may remain:

-1. Without movement (Article 136 of the Code of Civil Procedure of the Russian Federation) - the procedure for filing a claim was not followed, there are no documents substantiating the position.
+1. Without movement (Article 136 of the Code of Civil Procedure of the Russian Federation) - the procedure for filing a claim has not been followed, there are no documents substantiating the position.

 2. Without consideration (Article 135 of the Code of Civil Procedure of the Russian Federation) in cases where the claim is filed: